-This retrospective case series from Ankara suggested that, as in adults, severity of symptoms relates to degree of exposure, with the worst symptoms to be found with levels greater than 25%.
+This retrospective case series from Ankara suggested that, as in adults, the severity of symptoms relates to the degree of exposure, with the worst symptoms to be found with carbon monoxide levels over 25%.
 These affected kids were much more likely to present with neurological symptoms such as headache, syncope or seizures compared to children with lower levels of carboxyhaemoglobin.
 Because infants and children have a higher basal metabolic rate than adults they are likely to become symptomatic earlier than their parents.
-Fortunately this also means they are likely to recover more quickly.
+Fortunately, this also means they are likely to recover more quickly.

-There is also some evidence that poisoning can lead to potential long-term neuropsychiatric sequelae such as subtle personality changes and memory impairment but again paediatric data is lacking.
+There is also some evidence that poisoning can lead to potential long-term neuropsychiatric sequelae such as subtle personality changes and memory impairment.
+Again, paediatric data are lacking.

-Carbon monoxide is a byproduct of the incomplete burning of carbon containing fuel.
-In most cases of domestic CO poisoning this is as a result of poor or unventilated space heaters that use kerosene or natural gas.
+Carbon monoxide is a byproduct of the incomplete burning of carbon-containing fuel.
+In most cases of domestic CO poisoning, this is a result of poor or unventilated space heaters that use kerosene or natural gas.